liguowang/cpgtools/README.md

 - Human and mouse RefSeq gene bed files (with multiple transcripts of the same genes collapsed into a single super transcript) are available from [here](https://github.com/liguowang/cpgtools/blob/master/refgene/).

 #### Output file
-Two addtional columns will be appended to the orignal BED file (-i):
+Two additional columns will be appended to the original BED file (-i):
 - the last column contains genes whose **extended regulatory domain** are overlapped with the CpG
 - the 2nd last column contains genes whose **basal regulatory domain** are overlapped with the CpG
 - "//" indicates no genes are found